asdfjkl/ctegaki-lib/README.md

 1. Compiling.
 Note that on OSX, clang is recommended.
    You might need to symbolically link g++ to clang or modify the makefile
-2. (optional) If no compressed binary pattern data exist for your platform, convert the provided xml pattern data to binary form with the converter tool
+2. (optional: Binary Pattern Generation) If no compressed binary pattern data exist for your platform, convert the provided xml pattern data to binary form with the converter tool
-3. including relevant headers, and building your project.
+3. Adding to your project, i.e. including relevant headers, setting up and building your project.

 ## Compiling ctegaki